Standards of Academic Progress

 In these provisions, warning, suspension, or probation refers only to financial aid standards of academic progress.
 Notices of financial aid warning, suspension, and probation will be sent via email to students’ UT Dallas email address.

-Student records will be officially reviewed at the end of each term.
+Student records will be reviewed at the end of each term.
 The first time a student fails to meet the standards of academic progress he or she will be placed on a financial aid warning status for the next term of enrollment.
 While financial aid will be provided for students in a warning status, the student must make satisfactory progress to remain eligible for aid.
 A student on warning status who fails to meet the standards of academic progress will be placed on suspension for the next term of enrollment and will not be eligible for financial aid.

 For a student on suspension to be considered for reinstatement of financial aid, he/she must enroll for at least one term at UT Dallas, pay the expenses related to that enrollment and meet all term and cumulative requirements of satisfactory academic progress for financial aid.

 A student who successfully meets the requirements for reinstatement will be placed on financial aid probation and will be eligible to apply for financial aid for a probation semester.
 Two consecutive terms of meeting the standards of academic progress will place the student back in good standing.

 Students who have extenuating circumstances may appeal a financial aid suspension by submitting a Satisfactory Academic Progress Appeal to the Office of Financial Aid.
-Appeal cover sheets are available on our website and in the Office of Financial Aid.
+Appeal cover sheets are available on our website under "General Forms" as well as in the Office of Financial Aid.
 The Financial Aid Appeals Committee will review the petition and will contact the student when a decision has been made.
 The decision of the Financial Aid Appeals Committee is final.